pasapuroshini/HotelReservationSystem/README.md

 ## Description

-The **Hotel Reservation System** is a Java-based console application designed to manage room reservations for a hotel.
+The **Hotel Reservation System** is a Simple Java-based console application designed to manage room reservations for a hotel.
 Users can view available rooms, book a room, and check the details of their reservation.
 The system handles various room categories and allows users to specify their check-in and check-out dates.

 ---